1And Jesus answered and again spoke to them in parables, saying,

 14For many are called, but few are chosen.’”

-15Then the Pharisees, having gone out, plotted how to ensnare him in his words.
+15Then the Pharisees, having gone out, plotted how to entrap him in his words.

-16And they send to him their disciples, with the Herodians, saying, “Teacher, we know that you are true, and teach the path of God in truth, and are not concerned about anyone’s position, for you do not look to the face of men.
+16And they sent to him their disciples, with the Herodians, saying, “Teacher, we know that you are honest and teach the way of God in accordance with the truth and you are not concerned about anyone’s status because you do not show favoritism.a

 17Tell us therefore, what do you think?
-Is it lawful to pay a poll-tax to Caesar, or not?”
+Is it lawful to pay a census tax to Caesar, or not?”

-18But Jesus, knowing their wickedness, said, “Why do you tempt me, you hypocrites?
+18But knowing their wickedness, Jesus said, “Why are you testing me, you hypocrites?

-19Show me the coin used for the poll-tax.”
-And they brought a denariusa to him.
+19Show me the coin used for the census tax.”
+And they brought a denariusb to him.

 20And he said to them, “Whose image and inscription is this?”